EndangeredMassa/endangeredmassa.github.com/_posts/2013-10-17-handling-errors-in-nodejs.md

 but I'm sure you can find information about that elsewhere.
 (I like to use Node.js [cluster](http://nodejs.org/api/cluster.html).)

-The final code for everything you've seen here can be found here:
+The final code (JavaScript and CoffeeScript) for everything you've seen here can be found here:

 - [error logger](https://github.com/EndangeredMassa/express-error-handling/blob/master/log_error.coffee)
 - [express error handling](https://github.com/EndangeredMassa/express-error-handling)